Skip to main content

 Spring Garden Nurse's Corner

-My name is Cindy Mascolo and this is my seventh year here at Spring Garden School.
+My name is Cindy Mascolo and this is my eighth year here at Spring Garden School.
 This is my

-NJ Health Department Urges Individuals to be Vigilant for Measles, Mumps (Information for release: March 5, 2024)
+NJ Health Department Urges Individuals to be Vigilant for Measles, Mumps (October 14, 2024)

 The MMR shot is the most effective way to avoid these illnesses.
 Children are recommended to receive two doses of MMR, starting with the first dose at 12 to 15 months of age, and the second dose at 4 to 6 years of age.
 Teens and adults should also be up to date on their MMR shot.
 Individuals who have not received two MMR shots or are unaware of their history should reach out to their health care provider to check their immunity levels, especially if traveling.
 In addition to health care providers, MMR shots are available at many pharmacies, local health departments and federally qualified health centers.